-Self-Verification Eligible Pre-Construction Notification Required New or relocated moorings that meet all the following terms: Authorized by a local harbormaster/ municipality under MGL Chapter 91 §10A; and No interference with navigation; and Single boat, single-point and non- commercial; and Not associated with a boating facility, and Neither placed within nor impact tidal vegetated shallows (e.g., eelgrass); and Not located within a USACE Federal navigation project (FNP) or the FNP buffer zone.
-Existing, authorized moorings are converted from traditional moorings to low impact mooring technology (see note below) and/or helical anchors.
+- 1. New or relocated moorings that meet all the following terms: - a.
+Authorized by a local harbormaster/municipality under MGL Chapter 91 §10A; and - b.
+No interference with navigation: and - c.
+Single boat, single-point and non-commercial; and - d.
+Not associated with a boating facility, and - e.
+Neither placed within nor impact tidal vegetated shallows (e.g., eelgrass); and - f.
+Not located within a USACE Federal navigation project (FNP) or the FNP buffer zone. - 2.
+Existing, authorized moorings are converted from traditional moorings to low impact mooring technology (see note below) and/or helical anchors. - 3.
 Maintenance and replacement of moorings authorized by the USACE.

-New mooring fields; or expansions, boundary reconfigurations or modifications of existing, authorized mooring fields; or Moorings located such that they, and/or vessels docked or moored at them, are within the buffer zone of the horizontal limits of a Federal Anchorage.
-The buffer zone is equal to 3 times the authorized depth of that channel.
+- 1. New mooring fields; or expansions, boundary reconfigurations or modifications of existing, authorized mooring fields. - 2.
+Moorings located such that they, and/or vessels docked or moored at them, are within the buffer zone of the horizontal limits of a Federal Anchorage.
+The buffer zone is equal to 3 times the authorized depth of that channel (see GC 15). - 3.
 New individual moorings located in saltmarsh, mudflats, natural rocky habitat, and tidal vegetated shallows.
 Locating moorings these areas should be avoided to the maximum extent practicable.
-If these areas cannot be avoided, plans should show conservation mooring systems that prevent mooring chains from resting or dragging on the bottom substrate at all tides, where practicable.
-USACE may require a survey in areas previously mapped as containing eelgrass or within 100 ft. of existing eelgrass and to determine the appropriate type and amount of compensatory mitigation for impacts to eelgrass.
+If these areas cannot be avoided, plans should show conservation mooring or low-impact mooring systems that prevent mooring chains from resting or dragging on the bottom substrate at all tides, where practicable.
+USACE may require a survey in areas previously mapped as containing eelgrass or within 100 ft. of existing eelgrass beds to document presence or absence of eelgrass and to determine the appropriate type and amount of compensatory mitigation for impacts to eelgrass. - 4.
+Replacement moorings located in tidal vegetated shallows. - 5.
 Moorings that are not SV eligible and do not require an IP.

+Notes:

-Note: Low impact mooring technology such as conservation moorings are encouraged to minimize impacts of chain scouring from conventional moorings during the tidal cycle.
+1. Low impact mooring systems, including conservation moorings, are encouraged to minimize impacts of chain scouring from conventional moorings during the tidal cycle.